andurilhuang/Movie_Trends/README.md

 # Movie_Trends
-This repository contains a Python module that analyzes and visualizes cinematic trends using data from The Movie DB
+This repository contains a Python module that:
+- Calls an API to The Movie DB to get data in JSON
+- Analyzes and visualizes cinematic trends (Movie revenue and actor popularity over time) in Python
+- Loaded visualizaiton and published in HTML